docutils/docutils/docutils/docs/ref/rst/directives.rst

  Directives for Substitution Definitions
 -----------------------------------------

-The directives introduced in this section may only be used in `substitution definitions`_.
-They may not be used directly, in standalone context.
+The directives introduced in this section may be used in `substitution definitions`_.
+They may not be used directly, in standalone context (except for the image_ directive).

 .. _substitution definitions:
 .. _substitution definition: restructuredtext.html#substitution-definitions